dalleng/til/cli/2022-12-11-lsof-to-get-process-listening-on-port.md

 all TCP connections opened by process with process id `<pid>`.

 `-a` makes
 all conditions specified by the different flags be ANDed.
-IN

 ```bash
 lsof -i TCP -P -a -p <pid>